-As discussed in "-Korean Taxation-Inheritance Tax and Gift Tax," Korea imposes an inheritance tax on property located or deemed to be located in Korea (including the Notes) that passes on death, even if the decedent is a Non-Resident.
-Similarly a Korean gift tax will be imposed on transfers of the Notes by gift.
+As discussed in "-Korean Taxation-Inheritance Tax and Gift Tax," Korea imposes an inheritance tax on (a) all assets (wherever located) of the deceased if at the time of death the deceased was a resident of Korea and (b) property located in Korea (including the Notes) that passes on death, even if the decedent was not a resident of Korea.
+Korean gift tax is imposed in similar circumstances to the above.
 Subject to certain conditions and limitations, the amount of any inheritance tax paid to Korea may be eligible for credit against the amount of U.S. federal estate tax imposed on the estate of a United States holder.
 The Korean gift tax generally will not be treated as a creditable foreign tax for U.S. tax purposes.
-Prospective purchasers should consult their personal tax advisors regarding the consequences of the imposition of the Korean inheritance or gift tax.
+Prospective purchasers should consult their personal tax advisors regarding the consequences of the imposition of the Korean inheritance or gift tax on their U.S. federal income tax liability.